Skip to main content

 “Throughout the long history of labyrinths whenever and wherever society is going through rapid change and development, the labyrinth has blossomed.
+Now, humanity is seeking the sure path of the labyrinth in an uncertain and confusing world.”

 ~ Jeff Seward, Labyrinth Historian